The Adoption of Blockchain-based Decentralized Exchanges: Equilibrium Trading and Liquidity Provision

-The above proposition captures an important, yet undesirable, consequence of the AMM.
-Intuitively, if there is large fluctuation of asset prices, or a large amount of tokens deposited at the AMM, we expect higher return for arbitrageurs.
-This is because of a gas fee surge due to competition between arbitrageurs.
-This suggests that as the AMM becomes more popular and widely adopted, the instability of its underlying infrastructure---blockchain--may increase.
-Surge of gas fees means that many other platforms built on the same blockchain may lose their costumers due to high transaction fees (barriers to entry), or significantly delay the submission of orders by their costumers.
-This means that the large adoption of the AMM may impose negative externalities on its underlying blockchain platform as well as on other platforms relying on the same blockchain.
-These results highlight that the platforms on a blockchain are not independent, and that the usage of one platform may significantly affect others.
+The above proposition captures an important, yet undesirable, consequence of AMM adoption.
+Intuitively, if a large amount of tokens is deposited at the AMM, we expect more profitable arbitrage opportunities and thus gas fee surges due to arbitrageur's bidding.
+Hence, as the AMM becomes more popular and widely adopted, the instability of its underlying infrastructure---blockchain--may increase.
+A surge of gas fees implies that other decentralized applications built on the same blockchain may lose their costumers due to high transaction fees, or significantly delay the execution of orders by their costumers.
+Additionally, if those fees become less predictable due to larger variance, the usage of the blockchain decreases.
+This means that the large adoption of the AMM may impose negative externalities on other decentralized applications using the same blockchain infrastructure.